-Yu Gardens - The Yu Gardens is one of the most perfect examples of Chinese style gardens.
-Built by the Ming-era governor, Pan Yunduan, as a retirement gift for his father, the Yu Gardens is home to exquisite jade rock, goldfish-filled ponds and stunning, tranquil pavilions.
+Yu Garden - The Yu Garden is seen as one of the most perfect examples of Chinese garden style.
+Built by the Ming-era governor, Pan Yunduan, as a retirement gift for his father, the Yu Garden is home to exquisite jade rock, goldfish-filled ponds and stunning, tranquil pavilions.